mnestorov/docker-automation/README.md

-# Docker Automation Script with Python
+# Docker Workflow Automation Script

 This is a Docker **workflow automation script** build with Python that automates the start and stop of specific tasks like: